-She said people now find pleasure in identifying themselves by either their political party or ethnic groupings as against their Ghanaian nationality because they have lost country has lost its self-esteem.
+She said people now find pleasure in identifying themselves by either their political party or ethnic groupings as against their Ghanaian nationality because the country has lost its self-esteem.

 “Most people now identify themselves by their political party, by their ethnic groups than saying that they are Ghanaians.
 And that is not good for us!
 We ought to stop and say no, this nation belongs to all of us,” she said during the newspaper review segment of TV3’s New Day magazine show.